This is the definitive guide on sprinting technique. You'll learn how to sprint faster and master proper sprinting form in five steps.

 The actual contact point is on the forefoot (where the spikes are on track shoes).

 There are several drills that train the body and nervous system for proper ground contact.
-Different types of A-Skips, B-Skips, various plyometric drills such as box jumps etc.
+Different types of A-Skips, B-Skips, and various plyometric drills such as box jumps.

-Last but not least - this video provides a great recap of 3 of the most important elements for correct sprinting technique.
+Last but not least - this video provides a fantastic countdown of the 5 most important tips to sprint and run faster.

 Now It's Your Turn

 We've covered the main technical elements of developing proper sprinting form and posture.

 Of course there is a lot more that goes into maximizing speed.
 But your posture is the foundation that everything is built upon.

 Once you get your posture dialed-in, the quality of your training and sprinting will improve dramatically.